AdobeDocs/campaign-web.en/help/v8/rn/e-release-notes.md

 #### Content Fragments {#LA-24-7}

-A fragment is a prebuilt reusable component that can be referenced in multiple contents across Adobe Campaign for an improved and accelerated design process.
+You can now create and use content fragments.
+A content fragment is a reusable component that can be referenced in one or more messages.
+When modifying a fragment, every content using it is updated.
+This functionality allows to prebuild multiple custom content blocks that can be used by marketing users to quickly assemble message contents in an improved design process.

-* You can now author, use, and manage **expression fragments** to quickly build personalized content.

-* You can now author, use, and save **visual fragments** to quickly assemble your emails and content templates.
+Two types of fragments are available:

+* **Expression fragments** are pre-defined expressions that are available from a dedicated entry in the expression editor.
+* **Visual fragments** are pre-defined visual blocks that you can reuse across multiple email deliveries, or in content templates.
 [Learn more](../email/fragments.md)

+    >[!AVAILABILITY]
+    >
+    >**Visual fragments** are in Limited Availability (LA).
+This capability is restricted to customers migrating **from Adobe Campaign Standard to Adobe Campaign v8**, and cannot be deployed on any other environment.